apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 Like for the **requestBody**, you have full control over which **requestQueryParams** fuzzing configuration you want to generate request variations.

-- **requiredFields (Boolean)** : Removes the properties & values from the request body that are marked as "required" in OpenAPI.
+- **requiredFields (Boolean)** : Removes the properties & values from the request query parameters that are marked as "required" in OpenAPI.
 - **minimumNumberFields (Boolean)** : Changes the values of the numeric fields to a lower value than the defined "minimum" property in the OpenAPI document.
 - **maximumNumberFields (Boolean)** :  Changes the value of the numeric fields to a lower value than the defined "maximum" property in the OpenAPI document.
 - **minLengthFields (Boolean)** : Changes the length of the value to a lower length than the defined "minLength" property in the OpenAPI document.